norulshahlam/spring-microservices-tutorials/README.md

 ## Load Balancing

 Load balancing is the process of distributing traffic among different instances of the same application.
-API gateway has a built in load balancer so we can use it right away.
+API gateway has a built-in load balancer, so we can use it right away.

 To test for this, simply run multiple instances of user / dept service and check the status through the endpoint status/check. this endpoint shows the port number and everytime we run this, it will show diff port number indicating